 The surgical approach to equinus is well documented in the literature and focuses on mainly two different procedures, the tendo-Achilles lengthening (TAL) or gastrocnemius recession.
-The TAL approach most commonly utilized is the Hoke triple hemisection.
-This procedure employs three stab incisions starting one centimeter proximal to the in-
+The TAL approach most commonly utilized is the Hoke triple nemius aponeurosis.

-Medical Education one of our favorite procedures and is well documented in the literature.
-We prefer the Bauman intramuscular approach to lengthening of the gastrocnemius aponeurosis.
 This provides controlled, sequential lengthening.
 The incision is placed at the medial aspect of the calf, midway between the posterior calf and anterior border of the tibia.
 The incision is typically 3-4 cm long and is deepened to the level of the deep fascia.
 The fascia is incised, revealing the gastrocnemius and soleus muscle bellies.
 Using a finger to identify the natural separation between the aponeurosis of the two muscles, an anal speculum is inserted to spread them apart.
 The foot is dorsiflexed with the knee extended, and a long-handled #15 blade is used to cut the proximal portion of the gastrocnemius aponeurosis, including the intramuscular septum.
 This is a complete release from lateral to medial.
 The foot is dorsiflexed and the positioned examined.
 If inadequate dorsiflexion is noted, a second more distal (1 cm distal to the initial release) incision is recommended over a soleus recession (this is based on the study by Herzenberg and Lamm14 in Foot and Ankle International 2007.)
-The pre-operative group had 1 degree of ankle joint dorsiflexion with the knee extended, and after gastrocnemius recession, single and double sertion of the GSC, with two medial incisions and one lateral incision between the two medial incisions.
-The tendon is sectioned through the central portion and incised in the respective direction of the stab incisions.
-The tendon then slides to a lengthened position.
-This procedure is not without potential complications, such as under-lengthening, or much worse, over-lengthening.
+The pre-operative group had 1 degree of ankle joint dorsiflexion with the knee extended, and after gastrocnemius recession, single and double dorsiflexion increased significantly (9 and 15 degrees, respectively).
+Adding a soleus recession only increased dorsiflexion by one degree-thus it is more effective to perform a double gastrocnemius recession.